Teleflex Amega Gauges

 In this shot we can see the rats nest is gone.
 I have directly routed the alternator to the starter post where it picks up the large battery cable going back to the "C" post of the battery switch.
 Alternatively you can route the alternator output direct to the house bank and fuse the wire within 7" of the + post.

 The crappy in-line fuse holder for the start switch circuit was replaced with one that is much more resistant to moisture, vibration & heat.
+If your start button sticks, as can happen, you will be glad you have this fuse.

 I have also installed a neg engine bus bar on the engine bed stringer.
 A neg wire the same size as the alternator positive is connected directly to the alternator and then to the new negative bus bar.